How do I reduce swelling after circumcision?

 Applying a covered ice pack to the area for 20-30 minutes every 2-3 hours for the first 24 hours acts as a preventative measure and will help reduce the amount of swelling that occurs.

 Make sure there is no direct contact between the ice pack and the skin.
 You can use a pillow case or tea towel to wrap the ice pack (or frozen peas!).

 Keep your penis upright

 Another way to ease any swelling is to try and keep your penis pointing upwards towards your belly button.
-This allows the lympathic fluid, which is the primary cause of swelling, to drain more easily.
+This allows the lymphatic fluid, which is the primary cause of swelling after circumcision, to drain more easily.
 Tight, supportive underwear can be helpful during this time to keep the penis in place.